desihub/desidocker/README.md

 * A filesystem mounted to the DESI S3 bucket, which automatically downloads the data you query and nothing more, and
 * A Jupyter server installed with general Python libraries for scientific programming, as well as DESI-specific libraries.

-You can either run this image locally or on a cloud compute instance, such as AWS EC2.
+You can either run this image locally or on a cloud compute instance.
-Below, we will provide instructions for both use cases.

-## Getting started

-All DESI S3 data can be accessed via HTTPS without an AWS account.
-However, this Docker image relies on specific AWS software, which requires user credentials to run.
-As such, you will need to make an AWS account (which you can set to free tier), but you will not be charged any fees for this.

-### Obtaining AWS credentials

-1. Create an AWS account
-2. Follow the steps at [How to backup to S3 CLI](https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/) to create an AWS IAM user and save its `credentials.csv` file.
+If you prefer to run locally, skip directly to the section on [Running the Docker image](#running-the-docker-image).
+If you wish to run on the cloud, below are instructions for [Setting up an EC2 instance](#setting-up-an-ec2-instance-optional).

 ## Setting up an EC2 instance (Optional)

 (Up to date as of March 2024)

-If you wish to run this Docker container on the cloud, one option is via with AWS EC2.

 ### Create a security group